Louise Plowright

-Louise Plowright (1 June 1956 – 1 March 2016) was a British actress who trained at the Bristol Old Vic Theatre School.
+Louise Plowright (1 June 1956 – 1 March 2016) was an English actress.

+Biography

+Plowright trained at the Bristol Old Vic Theatre School.
 She first came to prominence playing abrasive hairdresser Julie Cooper in the television soap opera EastEnders from 1989 to 1990.
 Subsequent major roles on TV include Linda Harvey in Families and Michelle Thorn in Footballers' Wives: Extra Time.